H1B Cap CLOSED

 U.S.businesses use the H-1B program to employ foreign workers in specialty occupations that require theoretical or technical expertise in specialized fields such as scientists, engineers or computer programmers.

 Do you have a job offer in the USA?
 Did you want to apply for the H1B visa?
 There may be other options available to you.
-Speak to one of our Immigration Attorneys at Galstyan Law Group for a free consultation today on 323 642 6000 or free call number 800 939 8004.
+Speak to one of our Immigration Attorneys at Galstyan Law Group for a free case review today on 323 642 6000 or free call number 800 939 8004.